HoloClean/holoclean/README.md

 You can read more about `venv`, the virtual environment of Python 3 [here](https://docs.python.org/3/tutorial/venv.html).

-**NOTE: ensure your environment is activated throughout the installation process.**

 #### Install the required python packages

+*Note: make sure that the environment is activated throughout the installation process.*

 In the project root directory, run the following to install the required packages.
 Note that this commands installs the packages within the activated virtual environment.